Correlated metals and unconventional superconductivity in rhombohedral trilayer graphene: A renormalization group analysis: Renormalization group analysis

 \subsection{Phase diagram}

 The bare interactions discussed in \secref{sec:interactions} will cause different instabilities under the RG flow.
-To better understand their behaviours, we first focus on the toy model with local interaction terms $\{U,\tJ_H,\tV\}$.
-Since the real Coulomb interaction can be modeled as the combination of intra-valley, inter-valley density-density interaction and ferromagnetic spin triplet IVC Hund's coupling, we consider the 2-dimensional phase diagram with $U=\tJ_H=\tJ$ and $\tV$ associated with the following interaction,
+To better understand their behaviors, we first focus on the toy model with local interaction terms $\{H_U,H_{\tJ},H_{\tV}\}$.
+Since the real Coulomb interaction can be modeled as the combination of intravalley, intervalley density-density interaction, and ferromagnetic spin triplet IVC Hund's coupling, we consider the 2-dimensional phase diagram with $U=\tJ_H=\tJ$ and $\tV$ associated with the following interaction,

 The system with bare interaction at the UV level will flow to different stable IR phases under the renormalization group flow.
 We find the bare interactions in the $\tJ$-$\tV$ plane will lead to different IR phases as shown in \figref{fig:phasediag} (a)-(c) with $u_d\approx 26,30,\SI{34}{\meV}$.